-By way of causes of depression there are, I think, at least four major causes.
-You could put them in three categories, really.
-One, is physical; two, is psychological; and three, is spiritual.
+By way of causes of depression one, is physical; two, is psychological; and three, is spiritual.
 And I’m going to go briefly because here’s all I want to do.
 I want to paint a quick background so that when we get back into the text, you’ll understand the kind of depression this text is dealing with, and get help.

-But for some of you, if you’re clinically depressed, there are some things that happen in your brain and the neurotransmitters in your brain, the synapses don’t connect anymore and you have some chemicals in your brain: serotonin, I won’t say it right, norepinephrine, I didn’t say it right, but one of the counselors will come tell me for the next service.
+But for some of you, if you’re clinically depressed, there are some things that happen in your brain and the neurotransmitters in your brain, the synapses don’t connect anymore and you have some chemicals in your brain: serotonin, I won’t say it right, norepinephrine.

 In fact, some of you have physical problems that cause your depression.
 There’s a type of blood pressure medication that will cause this to happen.
 If you have an underactive thyroid, if your electrolytes get low.

 There are multiple, physical reasons why people get depressed.
-Fatigue, hypoglycemia, endocrine imbalance, certain kinds of diet, viral infections.
+Fatigue, hypoglycemia, endocrine imbalance, viral infections.
 Those of you that have had babies, one out of ten women experience severe post-partum depression.